OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 ### How to modify Resilience Matrix and Categories in the Toolbox

-Adding a new resilience to the resilience matrix requires the following steps:
+Adding a new resilience layer to the resilience matrix requires the following steps:

 1. Create new resilience layer(s) and save in the `layers` folder
 2. Register resilience layer(s) in `layers.csv`